 For our new Aardman Expression Lab we asked Mathew Rees, the Supervising Senior Animator in Aardman’s CGI department, how it’s done.

-The Aardman Expression Lab is on at the National Media Museum from Saturday 22 until Sunday 30 October, 2016.
+The Aardman Expression Lab is at the Museum from Saturday 22 until Sunday 30 October 2016.